 The Nuclear Energy Act and the Nuclear Energy Ordinance require the updating of decommissioning plans for nuclear facilities on a regular basis (10-year cycle), taking account of changes made to the facilities, changes in the regulations and technological development, as necessary.
 The Ordinance on the Decommissioning and Waste Management Funds requires a periodical update of the decommissioning cost estimate (5-year cycle).
 The operators of the NPPs have elaborated detailed decommissioning studies for their facilities that are based on the decommissioning plans.
-These studies were revised in 2011.
-The decommissioning plans were reviewed and approved by the authorities from a technical and financial point of view in 2012.
-A new revision of the decommissioning studies is expected to be submitted by the end of 2016.
+These studies were revised in 2016.